jdpolakoff/sampleteach/readme2.md

   }
 }
 ```
 *But what if we want a faster, more efficient way to build JavaScript objects?
-Classes can help with that*
+Classes can help with that!*

 ### 2. Intro to classes in ES6 (3 minutes)

-# Vocabulary we'll need to know:

-**Class** - An object that models real world things in our application

-**Instance** - An object defined by our class

-**Constructor** - The function that defines instances of our class.
-We pass the
-constructor values that will define properties on our class instance.

-**Inheritance** - The passing down of properties from a parent class to a subclass.
-By calling the **super** method, we

-With ES6, JavaScript introduced the `class` keyword that we use (along with a capitalized class name)
-to create a class.
-While the syntax is intended to mimic the class syntax in languages such as
-Java, ES6 classes continue to rely on prototypal inheritance under the hood.

-Prototypal inheritance means that certain functionality and information can be accessed
-through an object's prototype. for one object, use another object as a backup -- go look in the prototype.
+**What is a class?**

+A class is simply an object that we can use to help us create new objects.
+Classes pass down data and functionality to other objects.
+In other words, they are prototypes.
+(More on that in a minute).

+Let's take a look at ES6 class syntax.

 ```js